Notion ORMGitHub

 Runtime access

-import NotionORM from "@haustle/notion-orm";
+import { NotionORM } from "./notion";

 const notion = new NotionORM({

-auth: process.env.NOTION_KEY!,
+auth: process.env.NOTION_KEY,

 });

-// DatabaseClient
+// DatabaseClient — e.g. notion.databases.books

-// AgentClient
+// AgentClient — e.g. notion.agents.helpBot

 notion.databasesRecord<string, DatabaseClient>